Holmbk/Module-4-School-Data/README.md

 The only difference shows up in the charter school type summary were the grades are different two places to the right of the deciminal.

 ## Summary
+The biggest change to replacing the Thomas High School ninth grade math and reading scores with NaNs was that the percentages of passing students drop from the 90% to 60%.
+The changes in the summary only showes for the Charter in two places to the right of the deceminal for the math average and reading average.